vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/scale/scale.md

 ### {heading(Scaling of master nodes)[id=scale_master_nodes]}

+{note:info}
+This operation is only available for [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) clusters.
+{/note}

 1. [Learn how the vertical scaling mechanism works](../../concepts/scale).

 1. [Make sure](/en/tools-for-using-services/account/instructions/project-settings/manage#viewing_project_quotas) that there are enough quotas for scaling.